jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-time-report-User-root-not-allowed-because-not-listed-in.md

 **Problem Phenomenon**

-When using SSH to connect to a Linux Virtual Machines, the following information that causing a abnormal login to the server may appear in the secure log of the customer or server (which can be viewed in the system through VNC):
+When using SSH to connect to a Linux VM, the following information that causing a abnormal login to the server may appear in the secure log of the customer or server (which can be viewed in the system through VNC):

 *• Permission denied, please try again.*